jamescoledesign/open-infra-foundation-brand-guide/catalog/pages/logo-overview.md

 #### **Concept**

-Borrowed from the visual vocabulary of civic infrastructure, such as road and transit signage, our logo features a stylized arrow as the primary icon.
+Borrowed from the visual language of civic infrastructure, such as road and transit signage, our logo features a stylized arrow as the primary icon.
 This arrow is inspired by the multi-colored lines found on transit maps and is composed of 4 lines to represent the [Four Opens](https://openinfra.dev/four-opens/).
 The theme alludes to the global nature of our community, our software’s use in literal civic infrastructure, and the idea that the foundation exists to help projects along their journey.

 ```image